ak15199/rop/README.md

 ### Other People's Work

+The opc code is taken from https://github.com/scanlime/fadecandy.

 Hopefully attriibutions are correct, if you see one missing, then please let me know and I'll fix.

-One specific that is not covered elsewhere:

-opc/opc.py is taken from https://github.com/scanlime/fadecandy
-and should be unchanged from the original.